PerlAlien/alienfile.org/docs/blog/2015-04-22-alien-base-past-present-and-future.md

-## Alien::Base past, present and future (upcoming change in behavior)
+## M<Alien::Base> past, present and future (upcoming change in behavior)

 By <b>Graham Ollis</b> on 22 April 2015.

-Alien::Base has made a great deal of progress since last September when Joel Berger turned over day to day development for the project to the then newly created Alien::Base team.
+M<Alien::Base> has made a great deal of progress since last September when Joel Berger turned over day to day development for the project to the then newly created M<Alien::Base> team.
 We’ve closed most of the major issues and pull requests.
-One remaining important issue will hopefully be solved soon (I will get to that later; if you are an Alien::Base user you may want to skip to <b>The Future</b> below).
+One remaining important issue will hopefully be solved soon (I will get to that later; if you are an M<Alien::Base> user you may want to skip to <b>The Future</b> below).
 Stability and reliability has improved to the point where it is good enough to be used by real projects.
-My own FFI::Platypus depends on Alien::Base tech to provide libffi, as an example.
-I’d like to see some other projects take advantage of Alien::Base as well.
+My own M<FFI::Platypus> depends on M<Alien::Base> tech to provide libffi, as an example.
+I’d like to see some other projects take advantage of M<Alien::Base> as well.

 What have we fixed?
 A number of things:

- * Builds on Microsoft Windows are now doable, thanks to integration with Alien::MSYS that provides the necessary tools to build autotools based packages
+ * Builds on Microsoft Windows are now doable, thanks to integration with M<Alien::MSYS> that provides the necessary tools to build autotools based packages

  * Relocation of library directories is now